-- 3) Midterm (25%): There will be an in-class midterm on October 21.
+- 3) Midterm (25%): There will be an in-class midterm on October 20.
 If you require special accommodations, please let me know as soon as possible.
 The content of the midterm will not be a surprise and will draw on all of our readings from Marx and Durkheim.
-We will review in class, and I will discuss the format extensively. - 4) Final (25%): As with the midterm, this will be in class, this time on December 9.
+We will review in class, and I will discuss the format extensively. - 4) Final (25%): As with the midterm, this will be in class, this time on December 8.
+(This is subject to change FIU announces final exam schedules mid-semester.
+I will update you as soon as I have this information.)
 Again, there will not be any surprises.
 It will be very similar to the midterm but will focus on material from the latter portion of the class.
 But unlike the midterm, it will also be cumulative.
 But don't worry; we will go over this in some detail before it's time to begin studying.
-If you have done the course readings, attended lectures, participated in discussion, and turned in the writing assignments along the way, you will be very well prepared.
+If you have done the course readings, attended lectures, participated in discussion, and turned in the writing assignments along the way, you will be very well